brymed88/vid-convert-script/README.md

 OR

-gnome-terminal -- /home/Dev/vid-convert-script/convert.sh "%D" "%L" "%R"
+gnome-terminal -- /home/Dev/vid-convert-script/convert.sh "%L" "%R"

 If seeing the output is desired.